angerhang/datathon/README.md

 ## File descriptions
 `Data Processing and EPA.ipynb`: pre-process the data, clean and remove outliers.

 `Data_pipelin.ipynb`: The data processing pipeline to remove outlying stations and map coordinates.
+We also perform transition matrix calculation.

 `Map Binning.ipynb`: Where we perform map binning.

-`Transition Matrix.ipynb`: Ipynb where we perform transition matrix calculation.

 `Dynamics.ipynb`: IPynb to model the disease propagation dynamic.